pdbarma/TemporaryDocumentation/README.md

 17/10/2021
 ### Making a glowing object.
 - First create an object using add mesh/object.
-- Then Change world's properties by changing the world color to black to view the glowing effect more properly.
+- Then Change world's properties by changing the world color to black to view the glowing effect more efficiently.
 - Then change the surface property to emission under the materials propeties and the desired color.
 - Changing the render property to glow and then manipulating the settings of it.
 - Done